 This port is used to connect an external speaker or a speaker mic.
 The audio through this port is amplified.
 The max power at 40hm impedance can reach 1.5W.
+The impedance of the mic must be higher than 40hm.
 Early products only connect the last section of the plug to audio power amplifier output, while recent products have altered this design to connect the last two sections, to provide a stereo output.
 For this reason, the user must pair it with a 4-section plug.
 DO NOT short the second section to the ground.